berkaytrhn/berkaytrhn/README.md

 ### Test Page for Berkay👋

-- 🔭 I’m currently working on React Projcet
+- 🔭 I’m currently working on React-Flask Project
-- 🌱 I’m currently learning Computer graphics
+- 🌱 I’m currently learning Machine Learning With Python
 - 👯 I’m looking to collaborate on "pass for now"
-- 🤔 I’m looking for help with test01
+- 🤔 I’m looking for help with "pass for now"
 - 💬 Ask me about Python,Java and also C
 - 📫 How to reach me: berkaytrhn@gmail.com